RyaiStudio/Entry-Temporary-Server---ExpressJS/readme.md

 The default port setting is set to localhost:3000

-- Open your terminal on current directory and run `npm init -y`. this will install the current package on your node module.
+- Open your terminal on current directory and run `npm install`. this will install the dependencies on your node module.
 - Run this command `npm start`
 - Open browser visit localhost:3000 and bwala your are now running temporary server in port 3000